 The Pipeline Grants Competition deadline is usually in the Fall for funding the following Summer.
 Please see our deadlines page and sign up for the RSF mailing list and follow RSF on Twitter for updates.

-Only tenure track assistant professors, and associate professors who have been in the rank for less than seven years are eligible to apply.
+Early-career scholars (anyone who is currently an Assistant Professor or Adjunct Assistant Professors, and Lecturers who received the Ph.D. after January 1, 2013) are eligible to apply.
 The pipeline grants competition is only available to faculty who have not previously received a research grant or a visiting fellowship from RSF.
 The program seeks to promote racial, ethnic, gender, disciplinary, institutional, and geographic diversity and will prioritize applications from scholars who are underrepresented in the social sciences.

 Representative categories of expenditure that should be described in the budget narrative include: